 6. Do I need an operating agreement for my Delaware LLC?

 While operating agreements are not required in Delaware, they are highly recommended.
-An operating agreement will assist protect your limited liability status, eliminate financial and management problems, and ensure that you, not state law, choose the rules that govern your firm.
+An operating agreement will assist in protecting your limited liability status, eliminate financial and management problems, and ensure that you, not state law, choose the rules that govern your firm.

 7. Do I need a Registered Agent in Delaware?